 In the screening process, issuers are assessed in terms of their environmental, social, and corporate governance risks.
 This analysis is completed on the basis of internal evaluation and using external research.
 These issuers must also comply with the exclusion criteria to be eligible for the Fund.
 The exclusion criteria that pertain to companies include human rights violations, child labour, forced labour, discrimination in employment and occupation, violations of the UN Global Compact, the manufacture and sale of controversial weapons, coal mining, electricity generation from coal, and the thermal conversion of coal.
 The Management Company may employ defined thresholds and operationalisation to facilitate the application of the exclusion criteria in terms of an identification limit and to ensure that the criteria have the desired effect.
-Only companies whose business policy demonstrates a sufficiently sustainable approach to the Management Company are excluded from the investment universe.
+Only companies whose business policy demonstrates a sufficiently sustainable approach to the Management Company are categorised as sustainable.
+In terms of sovereigns, authoritarian regimes as defined by Freedom House are excluded from the investment universe.
 All individual securities issued by companies must meet the requirements for good governance at the time of purchase.

-If a violation of the stated criteria becomes known after purchase, the affected financial instrument must be sold while protecting the interests of Unit-holders.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance If a violation of the stated criteria becomes known after purchase, the affected financial instrument must be sold while protecting the interests of Unit-holders.